thehui87/Learning-Godot/tutorial_vector_math.md

 ### Planes

-The dot product has another interesting property with normal vectors.
+The dot product has another interesting property with unit vectors.
 Imagine that perpendicular to that vector (and through the origin) passes a **plane**.
 Planes divide the entire space into positive (over the plane) and negative (under the plane), and (contrary to popular belief) you can also use their math in 2D:

 <p align="center"><img src="images/tutovec10.png"></p>

+Unit vectors that are perpendicular to a surface (so, they describe the orientation of the surface) are called **unit normal vectors**.
+Though, usually they are just abbreviated as **normals**.
+Normals appear in planes, 3D geometry (to determine where each face or vertex is siding), etc. A **normal** _is_ a **unit vector**, but it's called _normal_ because of it's usage.
+(Just like we call Origin to (0,0)!).

 It's as simple as it looks.
-The plane passes by the origin and the surface of it is perpendicular to the normal vector.
+The plane passes by the origin and the surface of it is perpendicular to the unit vector (or _normal_).
 The side towards the vector points to is the positive half-space, while the other side is the negative half-space.
 In 3D this is exactly the same, except that the plane is an infinite surface (imagine an infinite, flat sheet of paper that you can orient and is pinned to the origin) instead of a line.

 #### Distance to Plane

 Now that it's clear what a plane is, let's go back to the dot product.
-The dot product between a **normal vector** and any **point in space** (yes, this time we do dot product between vector and position), returns the **distance from the point to the plane**:
+The dot product between a **unit vector** and any **point in space** (yes, this time we do dot product between vector and position), returns the **distance from the point to the plane**:

 ```python
 var distance = normal.dot(point)